-Summary: In this blog, we’ll share different methods to recover saved and unsaved Office Files on Mac.
-The methods we are going to discuss, are as follows:
+Don’t worry!
+In this blog, we’ll share different methods to recover saved and unsaved Office for Mac files.

-You’ll try everything to recover your unsaved Word, Excel, and PowerPoint files on your Mac, isn’t it?
-Suppose you’re working on a high-priority multi-sheet Excel workbook (tracking sales record) and simultaneously preparing Word templates and PowerPoint presentations to give it a visual kick, and suddenly, out of nowhere, before saving all your files you accidentally end up closing all the windows, or your Mac shuts down unexpectedly.
-You would think that you’re files are gone, but that’s not the case.
+Suppose you’re working on a high-priority multi-sheet Excel workbook (say tracking sales record) and simultaneously preparing Word templates and PowerPoint presentations to give it a visual kick.
+Suddenly, out of nowhere, before saving all your files, you accidentally end up closing all the windows, or your Mac shuts down unexpectedly.
+You would think that your files are gone, but that’s not the case.
 Irrespective of how it happened, there’s a fair chance you can recover your unsaved files.
+Find out how:

-While working on a PowerPoint presentation, if your Mac crashes before you save it, you can try recovering the unsaved PowerPoint file from the temp folder.
+While working on a PowerPoint presentation if your app or system crashes before you save it, you can access the PowerPoint recovery file on Mac using the temp folder.

 Follow the steps mentioned below to locate the PowerPoint temp files:

-Trash is a repository of deleted files that stores all your deleted items (say your Word, Excel, and PowerPoint files) temporarily unless you delete the files from Trash or empty Trash.
-When you accidentally delete your ‘Office for Mac’ files (but not permanently), you can always check them in the Trash folder, and if found, you can restore them from there.
-Steps are as follows:
+Trash is a repository of deleted files that temporarily stores all your deleted items (say your Word, Excel, and PowerPoint files) unless you delete the files from Trash or empty Trash.
+So, for example, when you accidentally delete your ‘Office for Mac’ files (but not permanently), you can always check them in the Trash folder, and if found, you can restore them from there.
+The steps are as follows:

 Step 1) Open Trash, then search the deleted files.
-Select all the required deleted files.
+Next, select all the required deleted files.